Bingle-Proxy/Request-Web-Proxy/README.md

 * The website does not include a configuration panel and all changes are applied in this repository.
 * Complete all the mentioned items.
 * Ads are active on the site.

+# VIP

 * An Android application will be created from your website upon request.
 * If requested, you can change the favicon and the color of the site elements.
+* The income from advertising is paid to you.